 BYOC (Bring Your Own Chair)

-If you invited a lot of people, but don’t have enough seats, ask guests to bring a foldable chair.
+If you invited friends, but don’t have enough seats, ask guests to bring a foldable chair.
 This will save you space, stress and money.

 Same Rolls, Different Day